 Engineering job summary

 This is the hook that briefly summarises the company and the position in a way that compels the engineering candidate to read on.
-Keep it short and snappy, and include details such as the location and line of reporting.
+Keep it short and

 Responsibilities and duties

 Here’s where you get down to the nitty-gritty; what they’ll be doing and delivering on.
 Include:

 Ensure that this is clear, accurate and honest.
 If someone